aafkegros/MicroscopyNodes/docs/tutorials/preferences.md

   > The cache path that is generated when [load option](./2_loading_data.md#5-extra-import-settings-optional) `Temporary` is selected
 - Default channels + channel number
   > This defines the default settings for the [channel interface](./2_loading_data.md#4-set-channels) when a new dataset is loaded.
 If more channels are present in the data than defaults, the list revolves.
+- Mesh density
+  > This sets how fine/coarse the geometries for labelmasks and surfaces are
 - Invert Color
   > Inverts all colormaps on load and replace
 - Overwrite local files (debug)